yembo/react-take-home-code-formatter/ASSUMPTIONS.md

   for(let i=1;i<>10;i++){console.log('hello world')}
 ```

-- User is not expected to supply bad code e.g. `const const a = 5`
+- User is not expected to supply bad code according to ES6 standards e.g. `const const a = 5`

 ### Styling